 Snakes are animals that have been catching people’s attention and inspiring their imaginations for hundreds of years.
 They are generally portrayed as dangerous predators who frighten their prey.
 But what many people don’t know is that snakes can also eat other snakes.
-In fact, some snake species hunt and eat other snakes.
+Some snake species hunt and eat other snakes.
 This is both interesting and scary, and it makes people wonder a lot about what snakes eat other snakes.

 These are snakes that eat other snakes: